Logiqx/gps-details/docs/devices/coros/doppler/README.md

 ### APEX 2 Pro

-Prior to firmware V 3.0408.0 which introduced a problem in May 2024 the APEX 2 Pro used to record what appeared to be the Doppler-derived speed (red), and filtered / smoothed positional data (green).
+Prior to firmware V 3.0408.0 in May 2024 which introduced a different problem, watches such as the APEX 2 Pro (and VERTIX 2) used to record what appeared to be the Doppler-derived speed (red), and filtered / smoothed positional data (green).
+As always with COROS data the position-derived speeds (green) exhibit "teeth" during periods of acceleration.

 Here is an example from November 2023, firmware V 3.05.0.

 ![2023-11-04](img/7-2023-11-04.png)

 Since V 3.0508.0 (and the beta V 3.0506.0) there is no longer a distinction between what should be the Doppler-derived speed (red)and position-derived speed (green).
-The only exception is the "teeth" in position-derived speeds during periods of acceleration.
+They are both extremely smooth and the only real difference is the "teeth" in position-derived speeds during periods of acceleration.

 ![2024-08-15](img/8-2024-08-15.png)

-In addition to the earlier observations, this suggests that all COROS watches are now discarding the Doppler-derived data and using filtered / smoothed positional data for speeds.
+Taking into account the earlier observations, it suggests that all COROS watches are now discarding the Doppler-derived speed data and using filtered / smoothed position-derived speeds.
 This is highly undesirable for the speed surfing community.